Our Collective Purpose Supporting Public Education in Piedmont

 Each Parent Club is an independent registered 501(c)(3) non-profit organization.
 They have representative boards at each school site, and collaborate with site principals, coordinate parent volunteer efforts, and help with dissemination of District and school site communications and information.

 Parents are encouraged to join their school Parent Clubs.
 Their membership dues support and supplement school programs, provide important communication and opportunities to connect with the school principal and other parents.
-Their membership also includes a copy of the PEF Student Directory (and access to the secure online directory).
+Their membership also includes a copy of the PEF Student Directory.

 What’s the difference between PEF and Parent Clubs?